nigelhaim/Notes_3rdYr_1stSem/Web and mobile programming.md

 loadData ay para ma kuha ng mainscreen yung value na list of lists na kuha from the pomobox na may key TODOLIST and updateDatabase ay nagrurun everytime maychanges sa todo list ng user
 ![[Pasted image 20231201202347.png]]
  TimerData which is galing rin sa pomobox na in keys like WORKTIMER, SHORTTIMER, LONGTIMER ay may kanya kanyang value na Map which is meron map of key na min and sec which holds the data int for the details ng every type of timer.
-Meron rin siya na initial setters, updateSetters and loaders which acts as the getters for the main screen.
+Meron rin siya na initial setters, updateSetters and loaders which acts as th  e getters for the main screen.

 ![[Pasted image 20231201202405.png]]
 Not on the main screen Meron tayo Class na PomoTasker which inherits StateFulWidget funcitonalities for the timer and to-do list.
 Ang functions ng getWorkTime, getShortTime, and getLongTime is kukunin yung time details from the HiveDatabase which runs the getters from the TimerData sa database.